besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesupdate.md

  Return only venues that have not been updated more than the selected number of `weeks`.
 Default is `2`.
 Minimum is `0` and will return all matching venues regardless of the last update date.
  &nbsp;
 - **update** `bool` <span style="color:blue">OPTIONAL</span>
-  Automatically update all returend venues by pushing them to the 'New foot traffic forecast' API endpoint (normal API credits apply for each venue).
+  Automatically update all returned venues by pushing them to the 'New foot traffic forecast' API endpoint (normal API credits apply for each venue).
 Default is `false` (not updating).
  &nbsp;
 - **foottraffic** `string` <span style="color:blue">OPTIONAL</span>
   Returns only venues with or without foot traffic data.
 Options `with`, `without`, `all`. `with` will return only venues that had foot traffic forecast data last update. `without` will only return venues that did not have foot traffic forecast data last update. `all` will return all matching venues regardless if they have foot traffic data.
 Default is `with`.
 Not all venues that have been added to your BestTime account have foot traffic data.
-Also venues without foot traffic data will be stored in your account.
+Also, venues without foot traffic data will be stored in your account.
 By default, these venues will not be shown and updated to save API credits (`with`).
-Sometimes it can be usefull to also update previously failed forecast - when e.g. venues are re-opened or are getting more popular (and therefore might have foot traffic at this moment).
+Sometimes it can be useful to also update previously failed forecast - when e.g. venues are re-opened or are getting more popular (and therefore might have foot traffic at this moment).
  &nbsp;
 - **collection_id** `string` <span style="color:blue">OPTIONAL</span>
 Return only venues within a collection.
 See more info on [Collections](#venue-collections)